Eric Martinez Solis

 Who was Sociomantic?

 Founded in 2009, Sociomantic rapidly grew to become a leader in the advertising and personalization industry.
-By 2015, they already had 16 offices worldwide and generated over a hundred million in revenue.
+By 2015, they already had 16 offices worldwide and generated over a 100 million in revenue.
 They were very well positioned with top European brands selling them creative advertising services as well as a B2B platform to run programmatic display advertising campaigns.

 I joined Sociomantic precisely during this hypergrowth phase in 2015.
 Being such a young company, they kept a start-up mentality, which allowed me to learn many different things and be exposed to large projects.